cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/formula-template.md

 <br>
 ### Update a Contact

-First create a filter to determine if the **findContact** returned any contacts.
+First, determine if findContact returned a matching contact.

-Create a step called `doesExist`, that contains the following:
+Create a step a **filter step** called `doesExist`, that contains the following:

     if (steps.findContact.response.body.length >= 1) {
       done(true);